buddh4/lyvely/packages/server/README.md

 ```
 ## Security

-Set a `JWT_ACCESS_TOKEN_SECRET` in your environment.
+Set a `jwt-access-token-secret` in your environment.
 The secret must be at least 64 characters long.
 You can generate a random secret with:

 ```